Hypervideo: Concepts and technical challenges

 Even if the frame is the smallest time unit, one can still spatially segment a video at a sub-frame level, separating the frame image into its constituent objects.
 This is necessary when performing node segmentation at the object level.
 Time introduces complexity in this case also, for even after an object is differentiated in one frame, it is usually necessary to follow the same object through a sequence of frames.
 This process, known as object tracking, is essential to the creation of links from objects in videos.
 Spatial segmentation of object can be achieved, for example, through the use of intensity gradients to detect edges, color histograms to match regions, motion detection, or a combination of these and other methods.

 Once the required nodes have been segmented and combined with the associated linking information, this metadata must be incorporated with the original video for playback.
 The metadata is placed conceptually in layers, or tracks, on top of the video; this layered structure is then presented to the user for viewing and interaction.
-Thus the display technology, the hypervideo player, should not be neglected when creating hypervideo content.
+Thus, the display technology and the hypervideo player, should not be neglected when creating hypervideo content.
 For example, efficiency can be gained by storing the geometry of areas associated with tracked objects only in certain keyframes, and allowing the player to interpolate between these keyframes, as developed for HotVideo.
 Furthermore, the creators of VideoClix emphasize the fact that its content plays back on standard players, such as Quicktime and Flash.
-When one considers that the Flash player alone is installed on over 98% of internet-enabled desktops in mature markets, this is perhaps a reason for the success of this product in the current arena.